eetusalm1nen/Betmaker/README.md

 Program that splits a bet across multiple odds.

-Originally made for friend group's beerpong tournament but also used for sports betting.
+Originally made for friend group's table tennis tournament but also used for other purposes.